 51.8% of all traffic on the Internet comes from bots.
 Only 48.2% of internet traffic comes from humans

-Digital media is expected to generate 51%, or over $240 billion dollars, of all ad money spent globally in 2019.
+Digital media is expected to generate 51%, or over $240 billion dollars, of all ad money spent globally.

 Search advertisements are the most popular type of digital advertisement right now, with marketers boosting expenditure in 2018 by 12% to reach $113 billion spent.